electronicvisions/brainscales2-demos/0-welcome.rst

     :width: 80%
     :align: center

-Please note that the hardware performance you will experience is affected by other users in this tutorial and can not be percieved as an accurate representation of the expected performance for single-user workloads.
+Please note that the hardware performance you will experience is affected by other users in this tutorial and can not be perceived as an accurate representation of the expected performance for single-user workloads.

-For the microscheduler to work we have to set some enviroment variables:
+For the microscheduler to work we have to set some environment variables:

 .. include:: quiggeldy_setup.rst

 Final test: Hardware Execution
 ------------------------------
 Before we start with the actual tutorial, we'd like to ensure that you are correctly set up for running experiments on the BrainScaleS-2 platform.
-To do so, simply run the following minimal pyNN-experiment.
+To do so, simply run the following minimal PyNN-experiment.
 It should terminate without errors.

 .. code-block:: python3